-October 22, 2021 Board of Trustees Page 2
+December 13, 2022 Board of Trustees Page 2

 June 2018, using Milliman's capital market outlook, we would recommend a discount rate lower than 7.25%.
 Since the time of that Experience Study, Milliman's capital market outlook has lowered even further.
 That capital market outlook indicates that there is approximately a 25% chance that the System's investment return will meet or exceed the 7.25% assumption.
 Using a lower investment return assumption would result in significantly higher liabilities as well as a significantly higher actuarially determined contribution.
+Except as otherwise noted, the actuarial methods and assumptions comply with Actuarial Standards of Practice.